July 29th, 2018

 Distance: 15.5 miles

-The trail was going around the flanks of Mt Adams all morning, so there were a lot of little ups and downs, in and outs of valleys.
+The trail was going around the flanks of Mt Adams all morning, so there were a lot of little ups and downs, in and outs of the fluted valleys.
 There were also plentiful streams and views of Adams.
 I could just see the tops of Rainier and St Helens through the haze.
-The smoke from wildfires has moved in for awhile it seems.
+The smoke from wildfires has moved in it seems.
 It may have been my last view of Rainier for now.

 I entered a burn area which was actually nice since there were ripe huckleberries and strawberries.
 It wasn’t too hot yet.